airbrake/airbrake/README.md

 If everything is configured properly, that task will send a notice to Airbrake which will be visible immediately.

+### Removing hoptoad_notifier

+in your ApplicationController, REMOVE this line:

+    include HoptoadNotifiable

+In your config/environment* files, remove all references to HoptoadNotifier

+Remove the vendor/plugins/hoptoad_notifier directory.

+### Remove hoptoad_notifier plugin

+Remove the vendor/plugins/hoptoad_notifier directory before installing the gem, or run:

+    script/plugin remove hoptoad_notifier

 Non-rails apps using Bundler
 ----------------------------